dubiacc/website/articles/en/unleavened-bread/index.md

-# Should only unleavened bread be used?
+# Do we need unleavened bread?

 Orthodox Christians object to the Catholic use of unleavened bread (azymes) in the Eucharist, arguing that Christ used leavened bread at the Last Supper since it occurred before the